hanhanwu/Basic_But_Useful/README.md

  * In R, the default setting for boxplot is to extend whiskers 1.5*IQR higher than Q3 and lower then Q1, which helps a lot for finding potential outliers
  * How to deal with 0 standard deviation in R: https://github.com/hanhanwu/Basic_But_Useful/blob/master/deal_with_zero_variance.R
  * When converting skewed data into normal distribution, sometimes need to try both `log()` and `sqrt()` and see which result is closer to normal distribution
+ * When using R newest verision Random Forest, especially the one in mlr, there are something to note (check comments in my code): https://github.com/hanhanwu/Basic_But_Useful/blob/master/mlr_random_forest.R
+ * It seems that R Random Forest can no longer handle ordereed Factor variable, and therefore, factor variables need to be converted into numerical data.
+But if your predict.type is "response", the label still has to be Factor variable: http://stackoverflow.com/questions/17352324/new-factor-levels-not-present-in-the-training-data

 * PowerBI Automation